Stock-to-Flow

 ReadingRegimeWhat it has meant

 Sampling the canonical cycle anchors against today's fit shows the model's behaviour across cycles.
-The 2013 and 2017 tops printed above the model; the 2018 cycle low printed near it.
-The 2021 tops are the inflection point — both the April $64,863 peak and the November $68,789 ATH printed sharply below a model that, with S2F at the post-halving step of ≈ 56, was implying values well above $100,000.
-The 2022 trough at $15,587 represents the model's worst failure on the record, with a residual near −94%.
+The 2013 and 2017 tops printed far above the model; the 2015 and 2018 cycle lows printed near it.
+The 2021 tops are not where the sign turns — both the April $63,576.68 peak and the November $67,145.37 ATH printed sharply above the model line (+156.9% and +163.7%), with S2F at the post-halving step of ≈ 57.
+The sign only goes negative at the cycle lows: the 2022 post-FTX trough at $16,304.08 printed −39.1%.
+Read down the residual column and every cycle top scores positive while only the lows go negative — the opposite of a line that leads price.

 DateEventRealised (USD)Model · residual · S2F